c-blake/bu/doc/vip.md

 # Related Work

+Query-by-example for substring data itself is as old as all substring search algorithms -- just usually embedded within some kind of pattern syntax.
 I am unsure there is any work prior to the 2004 Emacs `anything.el` now named [`Helm`](https://github.com/emacs-helm/helm) or the C [`canything`](https://github.com/keiji0/canything) named after it.
 I didn't look very hard.
 1970s & 1980s HCI folks seem likely culprits to have originated the basic idea of narrow-a-dynamic-list-as-you-go, much as they did hypertext.
-Tamas Patrovics surely knows more.
+Tamas Patrovics may know more.
 Someone should ask him for background.
+If I had to guess from my own memory, I might think the earliest library card catalogue system TUIs of the 1970s or 1980s might have had this.

 I haven't used it myself, but Helm `filtered-candidate-transformer` (circa 2011) *can* do lazy pre-display validation.
 It may be the only similar tool to be